redbrick/static-site/source/help/exams/helpdesk-test-2014-agm/index.md

       |:____|/  "So you want to be helpdesk?".
 ```

 30 questions.
 Assume questions are emails from the user.
 Please answer as if you were replying to the user.
-“Google it” or “Check the wiki” are not acceptable answers.
+"Google it" or "Check the wiki" are not acceptable answers.
 Bonus marks may be awarded for amusing answers, but probably not.
 You have one hour.
 GO!

 1. How do I log into Redbrick?
 (2 marks)
 2. How do I go onto IRC?
 (2 marks)